 The trail always ends at the “On-In,” where the drinking can finally begin!
 At this point you’ll experience the part of Hashing that is impossible to explain without experiencing it yourself.

 The Madison Style

 The Madison Hash House Harriers sets a hash trail every Saturday regardless of the outside conditions.
 Madison always has at least one beer check on each of its runs.
-Food is tyically served afterwards at the on-in, which may be a bar, park, or someone’s home.
-Ceremonies includes singing and giving away hash paraphernalia for notable trangressions during the run.
-This is a coed hash and we welcome runners of all abilities, adult ages and degrees of ugliness.
+Food is typically served afterwards at the on-in, which may be a bar, park, someone’s home, or even a parking lot.
+Ceremonies includes singing and giving away hash paraphernalia for notable transgression during the run.
+This is a coed hash and we welcome runners of all abilities, adult ages, and degrees of ugliness.
 The trail generally is from 3 to 5 miles if you don’t make any wrong turns.